-Most recently, BNI acquired the Post-Searchlight and Post Printing of Bainbridge, Georgia, from Sam Griffin Jr. and Mary Ann Griffin.
+In 2008 BNI acquired the Post-Searchlight and Post Printing of Bainbridge, Georgia, from Sam Griffin Jr. and Mary Ann Griffin.
 The Post-Searchlight is a twice-weekly newspaper published on Wednesdays and Saturdays with circulation of 7,300.
 Post Printing is a large regional printing company that specializes in printing newspapers and shopping guide publications.

 In 2010 BNI acquired The Washington [NC] Daily News from the Futrell family and The Tryon [NC] Daily Bulletin from Jeff and Helen Byrd.
 Both are community daily newspapers.